How to add an XP Mode Virtual Machine to Windows 10 (or 8) using Hyper-V

 c) The first time you start the VM, it will do the last steps of a regular XP installation.
 It won't go through the full XP installation, but you'll still need to agree to Terms, pick a computer name, set time and date, language and, after a final reboot, it will prompt you to configure updates.

 That's it.
 If everything went ok, you should now have a working XP Virtual Machine inside your Windows 10 (or 8).
+Bonus tip: Create a shortcut for this Hyper-V Virtual Machine.

 Alternatively, you can read this guide "How to test Windows 10, 8, 7, Vista, XP for Free, Legally" and see if it suits your needs better.